SaverioNapolitano/operatingsystems/README.md

 # operatingsystems
-Some exercises for the Operating Systems exam
+Some exercises in C and Shell for the Operating Systems exam